Connect with friends and themes of the High Holidays in so many ways this year!

 Community Members & Friends of Michigan Hillel:

-- Registration for services and meals are required.
-You can purchase your tickets for Rosh Hashanah and/or Yom Kippur services using this Community Members Registration Form.
-Thank you, and we look forward to seeing you.
+- Paid registration for services and meals are required for all non-student participants.
+You can purchase your tickets for Rosh Hashanah and Yom Kippur, including all holiday meals, using this Community Members Registration Form.
+Thank you for joining us, and we look forward to seeing you.

 FAQS: All the things you would want to know about High Holidays with Michigan Hillel!

 - Are there other ways to celebrate besides services or meals?

 - YES!
 Stay up to date on our social media for alternative High Holiday programming.